bob123456678/TrainControl/Readme.md

         - A warning will now be shown if the entered Central Station IP address does not appear to be a Central Station
         - Added a button to attempt to auto-detect the Central Station IP at startup
         - Added an option in the File menu to reset the stored Central Station IP preference
-        - Shortened timeout when an invalid IP is entered at startup
+        - Central Station version is now shown next to the latency

 * v2.3.0 [11/24/2024]
     - UI enhancements